Pylons/pyramid_chameleon/docs/index.rst

   NameError: wrong

-Note that the exception has no information about which template was being rendered when the error occured.
+Note that the exception has no information about which template was being rendered when the error occurred.
 But with template debugging on, an exception resulting from the same problem might end like so:

 .. code-block:: text